Last updated on June 11th, 2019 at 02:39 pm

-The tale of the Mandalay is one of those sad and colorful stories of the sea.
+The tale of the Mandalay is one of those colorful stories of the sea.
 The 110-foot long, steel hulled schooner was built in 1928 for $177,000.
 It went through various owners until Windjammer Cruises, Inc., purchased, refitted, and renamed the vessel Mandalay in 1965, for use as a luxury “barefoot” cruise ship.
-The Mandalay was tricked out with only the best — mahogany, brass, and ivory fittings and a teak deck.
+The Mandalay was tricked out with only the best — mahogany, brass, ivory fittings, a teak deck.

 It was New Year’s Eve 1965 when the Mandalay was headed toward Miami with 23 vacationers and 12 crew, returning from a 10 day Bahaman cruise.
 The captain, a 26-year-old Norwegian, went to sleep about 1 a.m., leaving a novice seaman at the helm.
 In the early hours of New Year’s Day 1966, the Mandalay was driven hard aground on Long Reef.
 Later, the captain admitted he had miscalculated — the Mandalay was 20 miles off course.

 Passengers were safely rescued by helicopter but the ship’s fate was far worse.
 With the Mandalay unprotected, scavengers stripped it, taking everything of value — including the passenger cameras, watches, and purses.
 Even the lead ballast blocks — tons of it — were taken by small outboard motorboats and melted into lead diving weights and resold at $1 per pound.